sanderman01/chaskell/README.md

 The first step in making our Haskell code available to a C or C++ project is to compile our Haskell code to a proper windows .dll.
 Then we can link against that .dll from our C/C++ project.

 Building this .dll fromt the Haskell source is the part I initially had the most trouble with.
-Haskell and Windows tends to be a troublesome commbination for various reasons.
+Haskell and Windows tends to be a troublesome combination for various reasons.

 # Building the Cabal project